The Society of Folk Dance Historians (SFDH)

-These are a few dances done in the Croatian and Serbian communities of the eastern U.S. over a half-century period, from the beginnings of the "great economic immigration" in 1890 up to the "kolo revival" of the 1950's.
-The center of the revival was Pittsburgh, Pennsylvania appropriately so, since that city was a long-time American stopping point for the early immigrants, and the headquarters of both the great U.S. and Croatian organization.
+These are a few dances done in the Croatian and Serbian communities of the eastern United States over a half-century period, from the beginnings of the "great economic immigration" in 1890 up to the "kolo revival" of the 1950's.
+The center of the revival was Pittsburgh, Pennsylvania appropriately so, since that city was a long-time American stopping point for the early immigrants, and the headquarters of both the great United States and Croatian organization.
 The number of the old-time (pre-1950) kolos was not large a few dozen but they formed a sentimantal base-rock upon which kolo dancing later evolved.
 Their survival depended as much upon dedicated, kolo-loving tamburaši as it did upon the dancers.

 This page © 2018 by Ron Houston.

 Please do not copy any part of this page without including this copyright notice.

 Please do not copy small portions out of context.

 Please do not copy large portions without permission from Ron Houston.